r-a-h/lattinscider.com/index.md

 ## Announcements

+### Easter Events

+Our Easter Egg Hunt will be on Saturday, April 11th, at 1pm.
+We'll also have games to play and plant starts for sale.

 ### Apple Fritters & Hot Cider

 Come beat the winter blues with freshly made apple fritters and fresh hot cider Thursday, Friday, and Saturday!